 Abstract.
 Advancing the state of the art of simulation in the social sciences requires appreciating the unique value of simulation as a third way of doing science, in contrast to both induction and deduction.
 Simulation can be an effective tool for discovering surprising consequences of simple assumptions.
-This essay offers advice for doing simulation research, focusing on the programming of a simulation model, analyzing the results and sharing the results with others.
-Replicating other people's simulations gets special emphasis, with examples of the procedures and difficulties involved in the process of replication.
-Finally, suggestions are offered for fostering of a community of social scientists who do simulation.
+This essay offers advice for doing simulation research, focusing on the programming of a simulation model, analyzing the results sharing the results, and replicating other people's simulations.
+Finally, suggestions are offered for building of a community of social scientists who do simulation.

-Note: This is an updated version of an article originally published in Rosario Conte, Rainer Hegselmann and Pietro Terna (eds.), Simulating Social Phenomena (Berlin: Springer-Verlag, 1997), pp. 21-40.
-Reprinted with permission of Springer-Verlag.
+Note: This is an updated version of an article published in Journal of the Japanese Society for Management Information Systems, Vol. 12, No. 3, Dec.
+2003.
+The article was originally published in Rosario Conte, Rainer Hegselmann and Pietro Terna (eds.), Simulating Social Phenomena (Berlin: Springer-Verlag, 1997), pp. 21-40.
+Reprinted with permission of the Japanese Society for Management Information Systems and Springer-Verlag.

-1. Simulation as a Young Field1
+1. Simulation as a Young Field

-Simulation is a young and rapidly growing field in the social sciences.2 As in most young fields, the promise is greater than the proven accomplishments.
+Simulation is a young and rapidly growing field in the social sciences.
+As in most young fields, the promise is greater than the proven accomplishments.
 The purpose of this paper is to suggest what it will take for the field to become mature so that the potential contribution of simulation to the social sciences can be realized.

 One indication of the youth of the field is the extent to which published work in simulation is very widely dispersed.
-Consider these observations from the Social Science Citation Index for the year 2002.
+Consider these observations from the Social Science Citation Index of 2002.

-- 1. There were 77 articles with "simulation" in the title."
-Clearly simulation is an important field.
-However, these 77 articles were scattered among 55 different journals.
+1. There were 77 articles with "simulation" in the title."
+Clearly, simulation is an important field.
+But these 77 articles were scattered among 55 different journals.
 Moreover, only two of the 55 journals had more than two of these articles.
-The full set of journals that published articles with "simulation" in the title came from virtually all disciplines of the social sciences, including anthropology, business, economics, human evolution, environmental planning, law, organization theory, political science, and public policy.
+The full set of journals that published articles with "simulation" in the title come from virtually all disciplines of the social sciences, including anthropology, business, economics, human evolution, environmental planning, law, information, organization theory, political science, and public policy.
 Searching by a key word in the title is bound to locate only a fraction of the articles using simulation, but the dispersion of these articles does demonstrate one of the great strengths as well as one of the great weaknesses of this young field.
 The strength of simulation is applicability in virtually all of the social sciences.
-The weakness of simulation is that it has little identity as a field in its own right. - 2.
-To take another example, consider the articles published by the 26 authors of a colloquium on agent-based modeling sponsored the National Academy of Sciences (USA) and held October 4-6, 2001.
-In 2002 these 26 authors published 17 articles that were indexed by the Social Science Citation Index.
+The weakness of simulation is that it has little identity as a field in its own right.

+2. To take another example, consider the articles published by the 26 authors of a colloquium on agent-based modeling sponsored by the National Academy of Sciences (USA) and held October 4-6, 2001.
+In 2002 they published 17 articles that were indexed by the Social Science Citation Index.
 These 17 articles were in 13 different journals.
 In fact, of the 26 authors, only two published in the same journal.
 While this dispersion shows how diverse the field really is, it also reinforces the earlier observation that simulation in the social sciences has no natural home.

-1 I am pleased to acknowledge the help of Ted Belding, Michael Cohen, Rick Riolo, and Hans Christian Siller.
+&lt;sup>1 I am pleased to acknowledge the help of Ted Belding, Michael Cohen, Rick Riolo, and Hans Christian Siller.
 For financial assistance, I thank Intel Corporation, the Advanced Project Research Agency through a grant to the Santa Fe Institute, the National Science Foundation, and the University of Michigan LS&A College Enrichment Fund.
 Several paragraphs of this paper have been adapted from Axelrod (1997b), and are reprinted with permission of Princeton University Press.